Realtime Court Reporting in Northern Virginia

 Legal Stenographer – A stenographer uses a stenotype machine to transcribe spoken dialogue into written form using shorthand, a method of abbreviated script.

-Why use a Court Reporter from MAR Reporting?
+Why Use a Court Reporter from M.A.R.
+Reporting Group?

 Simply put, we know court reporting!
 Lisa DiMonte, our Chief Executive Officer, is a Registered Merit Reporter and Certified Manager of Reporting Services.
 Jodi Harmon, Director of Court Reporting – Asia, is a Registered Merit Reporter and Certified Realtime Reporter.
 Kathy DiLorenzo, Director of Court Reporting – U.S., is a Registered Diplomate Reporter, a Certified Realtime Reporter, a Certified Broadcast Captioner, a Fellow of the Academy of Professional Reporters, and Past President of the National Court Reporters Association.